Premium Phosphosite-Specific 7TM Antibodies

 NEW

-Validation of the Calcitonin Receptor-Like Receptor in transfected HEK293 cells
+Validation of the P2Y Purinoceptor 4 in transfected HEK293 cells

-The non-phospho-CALCR receptor antibody is directed against the distal end of the carboxyl-terminal tail of human CALCR.
-It can be used to detect total CALCR receptors in Western blots independent of phosphorylation.
-The CALCR antibody...
+The non-phospho-P2Y4 Receptor Antibody is directed against the distal end of the carboxyl-terminal tail of human P2Y4.
+It can be used to detect total P2Y4 receptors in Western blots independent of phosphorylation.
+The non-phospho-P2Y4...

 CHF400.00 *